At a glance

 For example, automated claims-handling processes based on blockchain technology, smart contracts and publically available data can be developed.
 When a certain set of conditions is met, such as a flight being cancelled, the contract can be resolved automatically, without requiring additional assessment.

-Not only does this approach increase customer trust, the technology has the potential to streamline communications and transactions by allowing for automatic data transfers in seconds.
+Not only does this approach increase trust, the technology has the potential to streamline communications and transactions by allowing for automatic data transfers in seconds.

 “From a customer perspective, they should be getting a better service if we can operate and process claims more efficiently,” adds Alessandro.